 Obligation to conduct environmental impact assessments

-1. States Parties shall [as far as practicable] assess the potential effects of planned activities under their jurisdiction or control [on the marine environment] [in accordance with their obligations under articles 204 to 206 of the Convention].
+1. States Parties shall assess the potential effects of planned activities under their jurisdiction or control in accordance with the Convention and international law .

-2. On the basis of articles 204 to 206 of the Convention, States Parties shall take the necessary legal, administrative or policy measures, as appropriate, to implement the provisions [of this Part] [and any further measures [on the conduct of environmental impact assessments] decided by the Conference of the Parties [, including, but not limited to, requiring any proponent of a planned activity falling under its jurisdiction or control to conduct an environmental impact assessment for an activity that meets the threshold requirement for such an assessment, as set out in this Part]].
+2. On the basis of articles 204 to 206 of the Convention and international law, States Parties shall take the necessary legal, administrative or policy measures, as appropriate, to implement the provisions [of this Agreement] [and any further measures decided by the Conference of the Parties

-3. The requirement in this Part to conduct an environmental impact assessment applies [only to activities conducted in areas beyond national jurisdiction] [to all activities that have an impact in areas beyond national jurisdiction].
+3. The requirement in this Part to conduct an environmental impact assessment applies [to all activities that have an impact in areas beyond national jurisdiction].

 Article 23

-Relationship between this Agreement and environmental impact assessment processes under other [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies
+Relationship between this Agreement and environmental impact assessment processes under other relevant legal instruments and frameworks and relevant global, regional, sub-regional, national and sectoral bodies

 1. The conduct of environmental impact assessments pursuant to this Agreement shall be consistent with the obligations under the Convention.

-2. The environmental impact assessment process set out in this Agreement shall not undermine existing relevant legal instruments and frameworks and relevant global, regional and sectoral bodies.
-[To that end, the provisions of this Agreement shall be interpreted in such a manner as to respect the obligations under other [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies, and be mutually supportive, in order to achieve a coherent environmental impact assessment framework for activities in areas beyond national jurisdiction.]

 [3.
 Alt.
-1. The Scientific and Technical [Body] [Network] shall consult and/or coordinate with [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies with a mandate to regulate activities [with impacts] in areas beyond national jurisdiction or to protect the marine environment.
-[Procedures for consultation and/or coordination shall include the establishment of an ad hoc interagency working group or the participation of representatives of the scientific and technical bodies of those organizations in meetings of the Scientific and Technical [Body] [Network].]
+1. The Scientific and Technical [Body] shall consult and/or coordinate with relevant legal instruments and frameworks and relevant global, regional, sub-regional, national and sectoral bodies with a mandate to regulate activities [with impacts] in areas beyond national jurisdiction or to protect the marine environment.
+[Procedures for consultation and/or coordination shall include the establishment of an ad hoc interagency working group or the participation of representatives of the scientific and technical bodies of those organizations in meetings of the Scientific and Technical [Body] .]

-[3.
-Alt.
-2. States shall cooperate in promoting the use of environmental impact assessments in relevant legal instruments and frameworks and relevant global, regional and sectoral bodies for planned activities that meet or exceed the threshold contained in this Agreement.]

 [4.
 Alt.
-1. [Global minimum standards] [and] [guidelines] for the conduct of environmental impact assessments [under [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies] shall be developed [by the Scientific and Technical [Body] [Network]] [through consultation or collaboration with [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies].
-[These [global minimum standards] [and] [guidelines] shall be set out in an annex to this Agreement and shall be updated periodically].]
+1. [Global minimum standards] [and] [guidelines] for the conduct of environmental impact assessments shall be developed [by the Scientific and Technical [Body] ] [through consultation or collaboration with relevant legal instruments and frameworks and relevant global, regional, sub-regional, national and sectoral bodies].
+[These [global minimum standards] [and] [guidelines] shall be set out in an annex to this Agreement and shall be updated periodically].

-[4.
-Alt.
-2. The provisions of this Part constitute global minimum standards for environmental impact assessments for areas beyond national jurisdiction.]
+4. Alt 1.bis.
+Environmental impact assessments for activities with impacts in areas beyond national jurisdiction shall be conducted in accordance with this Part while global minimum standards and guidelines are being developed by the Scientific and Technical Body